ImmucanWP7/NSCLC2_retrospective/README.md

 The code uses R and was run under R 4.2.2. with BioConductor version 3.16.
 For R installation please follow instructions [here](https://cran.r-project.org/) and for Bioconductor [here](https://bioconductor.org/).
 Numerous libraries need to be installed.
 They can be found at the beginning of each script.

+Typically, installation will take 1-2 hours when starting from scratch.
+Computations were performed on ubuntu 22.04 with 16 cores and 128 gb of RAM.
+While some of the functions can be run on smaller systems, the computations can be heavy and are parallelized.
+Parallelization parameters should be adapted to available system resources.
+The processing of the mIF and IMC data will run for about 1 day each on the machine specified above.
+The processing of the tableReports for WES and RNAseq counts will typically run 1-2 hours.

 # Data

 The data is currently in the process of being deposited and will be available as follows: